 The same logic especially applies to finance.
-Would you do something that you cannot afford doing?
-Would you afford doing something that might require you to take a loan?
-Would you be easily tempted to financial offerings by people through the phone and through the internet that are likely to deceive you?
+Would you do something that you cannot afford to do?
+Would you afford to do something that might require you to take out a loan?
+Would you be easily tempted by financial offerings by people through the phone or through the internet that are likely to deceive you?

 In all of these cases, it is important to weigh the risks and rewards carefully before making a decision.
 If the potential rewards are high enough, it may be worth taking on some risk.
 However, if the risks are too high, it is best to err on the side of caution.

 It is also important to remember that not all information is created equal.
 When making financial decisions, it is important to get information from reliable sources.
 You have no reason to hesitate to ask questions and do your own research.

 I avoid gambling completely and make sure that any purchase I make has a significant benefit to my life.
 I am not fond of wasting resources that can be allocated for better benefit.
 By "benefit" I refer to anything that is meaningful for either myself or others.
 Why would you allocate a lot of money for something that is small in importance?
 You can use that money to generate greater value that goes beyond things such as the pleasure of smartphone games.